IHT business relief: Why trusts are important

 Does your business qualify?

 Although the rates of BR and AR relief are changing, the basic qualifying rules are not - specific conditions need to be met.
-If the finances or structure of your business have changed, will you still qualify and will relief be restricted?
+If the finances or structure of your business have changed, will you still qualify or will relief be restricted?
 We can review your business and advise you on any remedial action you should take.

 Get in touch